ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph

 \subsection{Static Analysis}

 As summarized in Table~\ref{tab:methods-comparison}, static analysis tools exemplified by Slither \cite{feist2019slither} and Oyente \cite{luu2016making} analyze Solidity source code or EVM bytecode using symbolic execution, control flow reasoning, and predefined vulnerability patterns.
-These tools provide rule-level traceability and interpretable warnings, which make them suitable for manual auditing workflows.
+These tools provide rule-level traceability and interpretable warnings, making them suitable for manual auditing workflows.

 Nevertheless, their detection capability is inherently bounded by handcrafted rules and predefined signatures.
 As a result, they primarily identify known vulnerability patterns and struggle to generalize to unseen or evolving attack strategies.
 Ghaleb and Pattabiraman \cite{ghaleb2020effective} report substantial false-positive and false-negative rates across widely used smart contract analyzers.
 Their findings indicate that rule-based engines heavily rely on predefined vulnerability patterns, thereby limiting their reliability when analyzing complex real-world contracts.